-Radioactive materials are currently recovered or stored pending recovery in the future.
+Radioactive materials are currently recovered or stored pending future reuse.
 For example, reprocessed uranium (RepU) could be used in nuclear power reactors in the form of enriched reprocessed uranium (ERU).
-Research is being conducted on a cycle that includes sodium-cooled fast reactors, which would make it possible in the future to improve the recycling of materials, notably those from the reprocessing of MOX and ERU fuel, as well as depleted uranium.
+Research is being conducted on a cycle that includes sodium-cooled fast reactors, which would in the future make it possible to improve the recycling of materials, notably those from the reprocessing of MOX and ERU fuel, as well as depleted uranium, if the choice to develop a fleet with such facilities is made.

-2 INVENTORY OF RADIOACTIVE MATERIALS AT END OF 2018
+INVENTORY OF RADIOACTIVE MATERIALS AT END OF 2019